bp88dev/ferret/README.md

 ## Setup instructions (As per !howToSetup.txt)
 STEP 1: Go to https://aistudio.google.com/apikey and get an API key

-STEP 2: Paste the API key inside of the quotation marks
+STEP 2: Paste the API key inside of the quotation marks in creds.py

 STEP 3: Go to !importcommands.txt and see which one works